dnth/active-learning-flywheel/README.md

 ```

 ### With labeled data
-If we have a labeled dataset, we can use active learning to iteratively improve the dataset and the model by fixing the most important label errors.
+If we already have a labeled dataset, the goal of the active learning loop is to iteratively improve the dataset and the model by fixing the most important label errors.

+Steps:

 1. Load a small proxy model.
 2. Train the proxy model on the labeled dataset.